jdlee/interactive-data-visualization/README.md

-# interactive-data-visualization
+# Visualization principles and examples

-Draft book of data visualization principles illustrated with ggplot2 examples in R
+This is a very rough collection example graphs using ggplot2 to illustrate principles of data visualization.